nils-vogt/nivo.vagrant.lemp/README.md

 - git
 - composer

-Once the environment was successfully set up, the `bootstrap.sql` will be processed against mysql so thats a handy place to put a database dump in.
+Once the environment was successfully set up, the `bootstrap.sql` placed in `provisioning/resources` will be processed against mysql so thats a handy place to put a database dump in.
 Anyway, since this is optional you simply can remove this file if you do not need it.

 # Setup

-## customize the bootstrapping (optional)
+## customize the bootstrapping for provisioner shell (optional)
-You can customize the bootstrap configuration in `box-settings/config.sh` if the defaults do not match your requirements:
+You can customize the bootstrap configuration in `provisioning/provisioner/shell/config.sh` if the defaults do not match your requirements:

 assign the root directory of your server:
-> document_root="/vagrant/app/public"
+> document_root="/home/vagrant/code/app/public"

 set the database user:
 > db_username="root"